Classes + Death Cafes

 WHEN:

-- IN PERSON FOR COMRADES* on Tuesdays @ 5:30-8:30pm
+• IN PERSON FOR QTBIPOC* on Tuesdays @ 5:30-8:30 pm PT

-- ONLINE FOR QTBIPOC* on Wednesdays @ 3:00 - 6:00 pm PT
+• ONLINE FOR BIPOC* on Wednesdays @ 4:00-7:00 pm PT

 Access Info: Masks will be required & we will have an air filter running.
 The meeting room is ADA accessible though the bathroom is not.
 This is not a fragrance free space.
 Location has ample parking & a close bus line.